karokojnr/urlshortener/README.md

 # A URL shortener tool

-This is a URL shortener tool using Nodejs, Expressjs, Mongoose and other Pakages
+This is a URL shortener tool using Nodejs, Expressjs, Mongoose and other Packages

 ### Key achievements:
 - :whale:Used Docker to separate the server from the database.